 For Doctors without Borders I visited the Rohingya refugee camp in Bangladesh, the world's largest refugee camp.

 Incited by radical American evangelists, political leaders in Uganda intended to introduce the death penalty for homosexuality.
 This was only prevented thanks to international pressure.
 But still, homosexuality is illegal in Uganda, like in many other African countries.
-The law is exceptionally harsh: Men and women who get caught in a homosexual act face up to 20 years in jail.
+The law is exceptionally harsh: People who get caught in a homosexual act face up to 20 years in jail.
 Related parties and landlords who don’t denounce known LGBTI persons to the government are sentenced to seven years in prison.
 I travelled to Uganda on behalf of the foundation Rainbow Support Network.